M3wP/Monopoly/C64/readme.md

 ## TODO

 * Allow colours for players only unique in setup (disable buttons).
   Important but not until other tasks complete.
 * Allow all players to confirm quiting the game - quit request interrupt!
 Use score value to offer a winner (by default) in this case.
 Important but not until other tasks complete.
-* Ensure all options/pages are displayed for all menus
+* Ensure all options/pages are displayed for all menus.
-* Statistics/Overview from trade approval, must pay?
-Should they work?
-Change player picker to call gameUpdateMenu instead of hackish menu fixing?
-Still need some mode preventions?
-Could improve menu stack pushing?

 * Add score to PStats dialog - score needed for quit.
 * Is rent3 SFX still a little lame?
 * Need to allow nominate repay on elimin. xfers.
 * Use a TradeSel version in elimin. xfers that shows ownership dynamically to show what you can afford to take on and what is going to auction.
 Cash will already be transferred before the xfer offer.
   Cash cannot be altered on this dialog, not even displayed?
 * Warning if haven't reviewed repay/fee for elimin. xfer?
 Don't even allow if haven't done so?
 Default no selection???
 * Score =

-		  [equity/2] + [money/4] + [#deeds] +
+		  [equity/2] + [money/8] + [#deeds] +
 		  [#gofree] + (foreach group [(#ingroup - 1)*2]) +

 		             50 | 100 | 150 | 200 |  for each street deed